-The only network protocol accepted by Tripwire Enterprise Agents is RMI that is received over an authenticated TLS connection established with the Tripwire Enterprise Server.
+The only communications accepted by Tripwire Enterprise Agents are over an authenticated TLS connection established with the Tripwire Enterprise Server.

-1.5.2 Physical Boundaries
+1.5.4 Physical Boundaries

 The Evaluated Configuration includes components running in the TOE boundary and components running outside the TOE boundary.
 Inside the TOE boundary are Tripwire Enterprise Server, Tripwire CLI running on a computer, one or more Tripwire Enterprise Agents running on remote servers, and the Bouncy Castle Cryptographic Module.